-[^] During the year company has capitalized an additional 22 acres of land, 340 meter of jetty and various support infrastructure cost and accordingly £ 60,137 thousand has been transferred from CWIP to under various head i.e. Port Asset £ 59,661 thousand, plant and machinery £ 23 thousand, Furniture £ 66 thousand and office equipment £ 387 thousand.
+^ During 2021, Company has capitalized an additional 22 acres of land, 340 meter of jetty and various support infrastructure cost and accordingly £ 60,137 thousand has been transferred from CWIP to under various head i.e. Port Asset £ 59,661 thousand, plant and machinery £ 23 thousand, Furniture £ 66 thousand and office equipment £ 387 thousand.